AbhiXverse/Solidity-journey/Day 01/Solidity Notes.md

 - public - accessible everywhere
 - external - calldata from outside (use this.f() for internal calls)
-- internal - only within contract o
+- internal - only within contract or derived contract
+- private - only within declaring contract